mani-language/Mani/.github/ISSUE_TEMPLATE/recode_request.md

 ---

 **Name of the function or class, and location**
-Please provide a link from github to the exact location.
+Please provide a link from GitHub to the exact location.

 > Please paste link here.